 Lexington Law Firm, for example, has both lawyers and paralegals on staff to help you.
 You can read our full review of them here.
 Beyond the technical expertise, a credit repair company also saves you the time and aggravation it takes to oversee disputes, especially if you have several.

 Most firms offer a free consultation before you sign up to use their services.
 That call gives you a chance to go over your credit history and hear their plan to fix your credit.
-It’s a low-pressure way to get more information about disputing your derogatory items.
+It’s a low-pressure way to get more information about how they can help you.

 You can even be more proactive by strategically disputing those marks and getting them removed from your report early.